Joelmadaram/TheEventObject/README.md

-The excercise emphasizes on keyboardEvents using theeventObjects concept.
+The excercise emphasizes on keyboardEvents using theEventObjects concept.